0x444454/SIDerurgy/README.md

 This is still a very alpha version, but enough to have fun.
 I really have fun with this, and I hope you will too !

+## Question: Do I need a modular synthesizer [exactly] like the one in the picture ?

+No. Not at all.
+That is my general purpose polyphonic modular synth, rearranged in a rush to test SIDerurgy.
+An optimized modules setup for SID tunes remastering would be very different.
+The good thing is you only need just a fractions of the modules you see in my synth.
+The bad thing is a modular synthesizer is one of the most expensive hobbies there are.
+New awesome modules are continuosuly released, and they are expensive.
+Very expensive.
+You have been warned.

 ## Question: I have a MIDI synthesizer.
 Can I use that ?

 Sure you can.
 But this will only work for simple SID tunes.